Frequently Asked Questions

 GPU waste heat exits cold plates at 90 °C. That heat goes to three downstream uses:

-• Water extraction: thermal energy sublimates ice in the regolith of the Permanently Shadowed Region.
-Vapor condenses in a cold trap and is electrolyzed to hydrogen and oxygen.
+- Water extraction: thermal energy sublimates ice in the regolith of the Permanently Shadowed Region.
+Vapor condenses in a cold trap as water; where electrical power allows, it is electrolyzed to hydrogen and oxygen.

 What is the regulatory path for commercial surface operations? +